 - Finally, return the pie to the oven for 3 – 5 minutes to finish cooking the blonde center.
 Viola!
 Once cooled, your pie shell will easily pop out of the pan and is ready for filling!

 How To Prevent Pies from Having a Soggy Bottom

 There is nothing worse than a soggy bottom, am I right?
 We know Paul Hollywood would agree.
 Here are some tips to avoid soggy bottoms and keep the Buttery Pie Crust crisp and delicious!

-- For fruit pies, add a Tablespoon of flour or cornstarch to the filling.
+- For fruit and gravy pies, add a Tablespoon of flour or cornstarch to the filling.
 The starches will thicken leaky fruit juices and help keep your crust from becoming too wet.

 - Bake your pies in a glass pan.
 Glass pans are see-through and take out a lot of the guess work.
 Check out the bottom of your pie to make sure it’s golden.
 If the top of your pie is just right but the bottom is still blonde, tent your pie with a piece of foil and continue baking.
 I’ve found that I need to increase the bake time on several pie recipes I have tried.
 Longer bakes are better than soft, doughy bottoms.
 We promise.